blender/blender/doc/python_api/rst/info_gotcha.rst

 .. note::

-   Using the :mod:`bmesh` api is completely separate api from :mod:`bpy`, typically you would would use one or the other based on the level of editing needed, not simply for a different way to access faces.
+   Using the :mod:`bmesh` API is completely separate API from :mod:`bpy`, typically you would would use one or the other based on the level of editing needed, not simply for a different way to access faces.